Sourdough Pumpkin Scones

 2. Add the Butter

-Cut 113 grams (one stick) of cold unsalted butter into cubes.
-Toss them in the bowl of dry ingredients until coated completely in the dry ingredients.
+Cut one stick of cold, unsalted butter into cubes.
+Toss them in the bowl of dry ingredients until they are completely coated.

 Smash the butter cubes into shards about the size of walnut halves and peas.
 A mix of sizes is good.